Skip to main content

 14 Make thee an ark of gopher-wood, rooms shalt thou make in the ark, and shalt pitch it within and without with pitch.

-Borrowing of the word «gopher».
+The Borrowing of the Word «Gopher»

+The source of the borrowing is unclear; the term denotes a type of resinous wood, possibly cypress or cedar (2021NoonanBJ:85).
 In the «Instruction Addressed to King Merikare» (Middle Kingdom), mention is made of the arrival of cedar and juniper wood into Egypt from abroad (2006LichtheimM:1.103).

 14 Make thee an ark of gopher-wood, rooms shalt thou make in the ark, and shalt pitch it within and without with pitch. … 16 A window shalt thou make to the ark, and thou shalt finish it above, to be one cubit broad, and the door of the ark shalt thou set in the side thereof; with lower, second, and third stories shalt thou make it. … 18 But I will establish my covenant with thee ; and thou shalt come into the ark, thou, and thy sons, and thy wife, and thy sons’ wives with thee.
 19 And of every living thing, of all flesh, two of every sort shalt thou bring into the ark, to keep them alive with thee : male and female shall they be.

-Constructive-Technological Correspondence.
+Constructive-Technological Correspondence

 Similarity in the method of salvation through the construction of a large wooden vessel, created under the direct instruction of the deity.